 Fran Vielma’s recent album Tendencias with his Venezuelan Jazz Collective included in the top releases of 2018 by DownBeat, Latin Jazz Network, and the NYC Jazz Records -features outstanding jazz figures like Luis Perdomo, Michael Rodriguez, and Miguel Zenón.

 Phillip Freeman from the Downbeat Magazine says: “The ensemble is not quite hard-bop and not quite salsa-they are something more complex and unprecedented, and take sharp turns at times.”

-His versatility as a percussionist, arranger, and orchestrator of different genres from Caribbean and Afro-Venezuelan to Jazz, world, and concert music has involved him in recording projects, tours, and festivals with renowned musicians in Venezuela, Mexico, South Korea, United States, Panama, Puerto Rico and Australia.
+His versatility as a percussionist, arranger, and orchestrator has involved him in recording projects, tours, and festivals with renowned musicians around the world.

 Fran Vielma uses Istanbul Mehmet Cymbals, Vater Percussion Sticks, Meinl Percussion and Alejandro Escobar Venezuelan Percussion.